ibratabian17/OpenParty/README.md

 # OpenParty

-OpenParty is a community-driven project developed by ibratabian17 as an alternative server solution for Just Dance Unlimited enthusiasts.
+OpenParty is a community-driven project developed by PartyTeam and LunarTeam as an alternative server solution for Just Dance Unlimited enthusiasts.
 This server allows you to enjoy the Just Dance Unlimited experience independently of official servers, which are no longer available.

 ## About